 While there are many over-the-counter treatment options for a variety of skin conditions, it is best to be sure about what you are dealing with first.

-Doctor's Clive Philpott and Chris Rook both have a special interest in skin care, and have undertaken additional training in diagnosing, treating and managing skin conditions.
+Dr Clive Philpott and Chris Rook both have a special interest in skin care, and have undertaken additional training in diagnosing, treating and managing skin conditions.
 They tailor their treatment plans to ensure the most desirable cosmetic outcome is achieved.

-Our doctors use dermatoscopes to closely examine skin lesions and check for skin cancers.
+Our doctors use dermatoscopes to closely examine skin lesions and check moles for skin cancers.
 Where clinically indicated, our doctors may recommend that a skin lesion or unwanted growth be removed or biopsied for further investigation.
-In many cases minor surgical procedures can be done at Globe Medical using a local anaesthetic (numbing of the affected area while the patient remains conscious).
+In many cases minor surgical procedures can be done at Globe Medical Adelaide using a local anaesthetic (numbing of the affected area while the patient remains conscious).
 However, for more complex surgical procedures, suspected skin cancer or management of chronic skin conditions, our doctors may refer you to the relevant specialists.